osama450/webkeyz_task/README.md

-## Getting Started

-This is a Flutter project that [provide a brief description of the app's purpose or functionality].

 ## Configuration

-This is a Flutter project that [provide a brief description of the app's purpose or functionality].
+This is a Flutter project for webkeyz task.

 ## Getting Started